Review

 The intense pacing of MacDeath has a downside.
 There’s not much room for side adventures, strategizing, or creative problem solving.
 Because the heroes are all Scottish Thanes (or their battle-ready daughters), there’s not a lot of difference between the characters.
 “I kill it with my axe” is a fine solution to most of the problems in the adventure.
 And while lack of agency is a theme in Shakespeare’s Macbeth – and a problem to writer acknowledges – a little more breathing room would have been appreciated.

 For $7, MacDeath is a great, bloody, and thrilling adventure.
+You can grab my VTT assets here too.
 I’m hoping Professor Dungeon Master takes a stab at converting more Shakespeare plays (Titus Andronicus maybe…?)

 Chariot of the Gods